Intercessory Prayer

 Who or what do we pray for?

-- Those who are in trouble: ill, anxious and those who care for them.
+- Those who suffer: again, something you may have heard in the news, and the ill, anxious and those who care for them.
 Please always use the prayer folder to pray for the sick as it may have been updated since the newsletter went out (first names only).
 Consider also praying ‘generically’ and allowing silent space for people to name individuals they know who are in trouble in that way.

-- Those who have died recently (again, first names only taken from the folder) and those who are grieving their loss.
+- Those who have died recently (again, first names only taken from the folder) and those who are grieving their loss, and the communion of saints including the year's mind (that is, those who died in previous years who are being remembered).

 - What is the bible passage about?
 Does it give any hints?
 Is there a theme or example that you can relate to?
 (Warning: Do not preach another sermon!).